rockiger/akiee/backlog.md

 ## DONE As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.

 ## DONE Find a better solution to the workaraund for the loading problem in main()

+## TODO As a user I want to change the state of a task with a simple action, that I can easyly check my task without switching to the editor and breaking my flow.

+- [X] Change the color of the task to according to it's state -- [X] User the right colors for changed taskstates from bootstrap as with panel titles
+- [X] Change the state of the task in the table row
+- [X] Change the state of the task in editor